 The Union Activities Board

-The Union Activities Board (UAB) is a student-directed programming network of committees that plan and implement a variety of programs for the campus community, including the Films Committee (that schedules films for Witherspoon Campus Cinema), Leisure & Recreation Committee, Issues & Ideas Committee, Diversity Activities Board, Concerts and Entertainment Committee, and the Black Students Board.
+The Union Activities Board (UAB) is a student-directed programming network of committees that plan and implement a variety of programs for the campus community.
+The UAB is made up of 6 distinct committees including the Black Students Board, the Diversity Activities Board, the Films Committee, the Speakers and Professional Development Committee, the Concerts and Entertainment Committee and the Leisure and Recreation Committee.
 We also have a marketing team with graphic designers and a social media manager.
 You can visit them online at the UAB website, friend them on the UAB Facebook page, Instagram, or follow them with the UAB Twitter feed!Back To Top

 Fraternity and Sorority Life